wet-boew/wet-boew-documentation/projects-en.md

 	* [2018-05-28 - combobox prototype 10 - Fieldflow and default and async load - With reactive engine](research/2018-1-combobox-prototype-10.html)
 	* [2018-06-21 - Template playground prototype - Render UI by using the combobox templating system](research/2018-1-template-playground-prototype.html)
 * **History:**
+	* (2020-12-02) Simlar project has been communicated and added to the research project.
 	* (2018-08-24) Currently stale
 	* (2018-07-26) Still experimental, started to create independant set of working example pages.
 	* (2018-06-20) Experimental stable plugin was released on Canada.ca.
 It support the conversion from a select to a combo box and added combo box render for fieldflow.
 Next is to create the docs and various working example.
 There is also a template playground which render a template from a JS object.